 Training sessions developed from the ground up to align with the specific needs and challenges of your organisation.
 At INPD we pride ourselves on offering bespoke, in house training alongside our pre-packaged courses.
 We believe that tailored content delivers the biggest benefits.

 To find out more, enquire now.
 We’ll talk about your needs and organise an assessment to see whether there’s scope for bespoke training.

-An acronym for The Chartered Management Institute, the Chartered Body responsible for defining and maintaining management excellence in the UK.
-Backed by Royal Charter, the CMI was originally tasked with rebuilding British industry after the war.
+An acronym for The Chartered Management Institute, the Chartered Body is responsible for defining and maintaining management excellence in the UK.
+Backed by the Royal Charter, the CMI was originally tasked with rebuilding British industry after the war.
 Their responsibility has now evolved to include defining, teaching and embodying management excellence through courses, thought leadership, and more.